-The skills required of a DevOps engineer is a function of the team composition, technologies and toolsets in use.
+The skills required for DevOps engineers is a function of the team composition, technologies and toolsets in use.
 They need to know the components of a delivery pipeline and have a thorough understanding of the available tools and services.

 They are also expected to communicate clearly as they are the link between the development and operations teams.

-Going into specifics, these are the skills that a DevOps engineer must mandatorily have:
+Going into specifics, these are the skills that a DevOps engineers must mandatorily have:

 - Linux: They must have a 2-3 years of experience in Linux administration

 - Open Source Services: They should be familiar with a couple of open source services like Apache, Nginx, PHP, MySQL, or PostgreSQL

 - Network Protocols: They should understand network protocols like TCP/IP, networking, TCP, UDP, and HTTPS

 - Bash or Python scripting: They are required to have a working knowledge of Bash or Python scripting

 - AWS: They should be experience working with at least one Cloud and must have worked with Amazon S3, VPC, EC2, ECS, IAM roles, and RDS